-Dumbbell plank rows are a tough compound movement that not only strengthens your back but really works every part of your body from your upper body muscles through your core and even into the legs and glutes as you concentrate to maintain a plank body position.
-Long story short, the renegade row is a multi-joint exercise that incorporates and builds the trapezius, rhomboideus and latissimus dorsi primarily along with the glutes, triceps, and biceps.
+Dumbbell plank rows or renegade rows with dumbbells are a tough compound movement that not only strengthens your back but really works every part of your body from your upper body muscles through your core and even into the legs and glutes as you concentrate to maintain a plank body position.
+Long story short, the renegade row with dumbbells is a multi-joint exercise that incorporates and builds the trapezius, rhomboideus and latissimus dorsi primarily along with the glutes, triceps, and biceps.

 Renegade row versus Plank Row